lindaJaber/PUI2018_lj1232/HW9_lj1232/Readme.md

 ## Brief:

 ### Assignment 1:
 I reviewed my classmates plots.
 It was fun!
+uploaded a copy in my repo as well as there's through forking and sending a pull request.(please note that one of myy classmates didn't respond to my pull request yet.)

 ### Assignment 2:
 I practiced regression models using statsmodels package